 In LED, energy discharged in light form hinges on the forbidden energy gap.
 One could manipulate the wavelength of the light produced.
-Therefore, the light color and its visibility or not could be controlled from its wavelength.
-The color and wavelength of the light emitted can be determined by doping it with several impurities.
+Therefore, the light colour and its visibility or not could be controlled from its wavelength.
+The colour and wavelength of the light emitted can be determined by doping it with several impurities.

 Uses of LED

 LEDs are used in a wide variety of applications, including optical communication, alarm and security systems, remote-controlled operations, robotics etc. It finds usage in many such areas because of its long-lasting capability, low power requirements, swift response time and fast switching capabilities.
 Some common LED uses are given in the points below.

 - Uses in displays

 - LEDs used in the dimming of lights

 There various types of LED or light-emitting diode which are made of semiconductors and are classified into different categories according to the properties of LED.
 Check the different types of LED given below.

 - Flash LED

 - Red Green Blue LEDs